Autodesk Fusion 360 | ECAD and MCAD | Software Collaboration Tools

 Fully functional and powerful 3D design and modelling, including PCB integration, sketching, rendering, sheet metal and assemblies.

-Easy to use yet powerful e-cooling simulation to verify and validate thermal design of your printed circuit board (PCB) early and often.
+Easy to use yet powerful e-cooling simulation to verify and validate thermal design of your printed circuit board (PCB) (US site) early and often.

-Autodesk and Cadence have partnered to optimise the experience for Allegro X and OrCAD X users with Autodesk Fusion, delivering a seamless ECAD MCAD design workflow.

-This partnership facilitates real-time updates, such as defining or updating enclosure outlines in Fusion, seamlessly adopted by the Cadence PCB or fine-tuning component placement in Fusion and, in moments, receiving alerts in Cadence.
-This will enhance design efficiency and eliminate the need for disruptive file conversions.

-Get started with ECAD MCAD with these tutorials, guides, tips and tricks.
+Get started with ECAD and MCAD with these tutorials, guides, tips and tricks.

-ECAD MCAD integration is a necessity in today’s world.
-See how Autodesk Fusion can make electronics to mechanical workflows easy.
+ECAD/MCAD integration is a necessity in today’s world.
+See how Fusion 360 can make electronics to mechanical workflows easy.

-Fusion makes electronics to mechanical workflows easy with seamless ECAD MCAD integration.
+Fusion 360 makes electronics to mechanical workflows easy with seamless ECAD/MCAD integration.

 Let’s explore the three main benefits of using PCB design software to combine ECAD (electronic computer-aided design) and MCAD (mechanical computer-aided design).